 How do I unblock all websites?

-By using a VPN or a proxy, changing your DNS, or using the Tor browser.
+You can unblock websites by using a VPN or a proxy, changing your DNS, or using the Tor browser.
 Just don’t use a free VPN.

 How do you unblock websites on Google Chrome?